lightninglabs/lightning-terminal/README.md

 Visit https://localhost:8443 to access Terminal.

-Note that a password with a minimum of 8 characters is required to run Terminal.
+Note that a password with a minimum of 8 characters is required to run Lightning Terminal.
 In a production environment, it's recommended that you store this password as an environment variable.

-To use Terminal with a remote LND instance please [follow these instructions](./doc/remote.md).
+To use LiT with a remote LND instance please [follow these instructions](./doc/remote.md).

 ## Configuration
 If you plan to access the website from a remote computer and don’t want to deal with the browser warning you about the self-signed certificate, you can configure the HTTP server to use a certificate from [Let's Encrypt](https://letsencrypt.org/).
 View the
 [Let's Encrypt Configuration](./doc/letsencrypt.md) doc for instructions on how to configure this.

-If you would like to replace your existing LND instance with the one bundled with Terminal please see [configuring Terminal](./doc/configuring.md).
+If you would like to replace your existing LND instance with the one integrated within LiT please see [configuring Terminal](./doc/config-lnd-integrated.md).

 ## Upgrading
 If you used command line arguments with previous versions then you don't need to change anything when upgrading.

 To upgrade from v0.1.1-alpha or earlier simply create a `lit.conf` file in your LiT directory.
-The default location Terminal uses depends on your operating system:
+The default location LiT uses depends on your operating system:
 - MacOS: `~/Library/Application Support/Lit/lit.conf`
 - Linux: `~/.lit/lit.conf`
 - Windows: `~/AppData/Roaming/Lit/lit.conf`